It's Your Choice 2019

 If you want to continue seeing a particular physician (or psychologist, dentist, optometrist, etc.), contact that physician to see if he or she will be available to you under your IYC Local Plan.
 Confirm this with the IYC Local Plan's provider directory.
 Even though your current physician may join an IYC Local Plan, he or she may not be available as your primary care physicians (PCP) just because you join that IYC Local Plan.

 If you are enrolled in an IYC Local Plan HMO, you will need to find an in-network provider for your care unless you are a participant who is in her second or third trimester of pregnancy.
-Then you may continue to have access to her provider until the completion of postpartum care for yourself and the infant.
+Then you may continue to have access to your provider until the completion of postpartum care for yourself and the your baby.
 If you are enrolled in a Preferred Provider Organization (PPO) such as WEA Trust or the IYC Access Plan and you continue to see this provider, your claims will be paid at the out-of-network benefit level.

 If a provider contract terminates during the year (excluding normal attrition or formal disciplinary action), and you are a participant in your second or third trimester of pregnancy, the plan is required to pay charges for covered services from these providers on a fee-for-service basis.
 Fee-for-service means the usual and customary charges the plan is able to negotiate with the provider while the member is held harmless.